The 14 Very Best Things to Do in Kefalonia, Greece

 Some things to do in Kefalonia are pretty remote, so you’ll need some wheels to get there.

-Despite the island offering many coach trips to some of these places, we prefer to dictate our own time at these locations instead of being bound by the coach’s schedule.
+Despite the island offering many coach trips to these places, we prefer to set our own pace at these locations rather than be bound by the coach’s schedule.

 Driving around Kefalonia is more than just a way to get from A to B.